C2DH/ranketwo/pages/teaching.md

 ---

-**Ranke.2 - Content of the Teaching Modules**; Each teaching module addresses a different kind of datatype and perspective on digital source criticism
+**Ranke.2 - Content of the Lessons**; Each teaching module addresses a different kind of datatype and perspective on digital source criticism

 <!-- more -->